eclipse-sw360/sw360/README_DOCKER.md

 * `REST_APITOKEN_HASH_SALT`: Salt for user generated API token hashing.
 * `EMAIL_PROPERTIES_USERNAME`: Username for SMTP authentication.
 * `EMAIL_PROPERTIES_PASSWORD`: Password for SMTP authentication.

+**JWT Keystore Secret**
+* `JWT_KEYSTORE`: Binary Docker secret containing the JWT signing keystore (JKS format).
+In `docker-compose.yml` this defaults to the bundled repository keystore and can be replaced by operators with a custom file.

 To update these secrets, simply edit the respective files.
 The [docker-compose.yml](docker-compose.yml) is configured to mount these secrets